Chadius/Torrin-TBS/docs/attacks.md

 - Opportunity Strike (If any unfriendlies move through your basic strike range, you get to attack them once with a penalty.)
 - Hunted Opportunity (Target one squaddie.
 If they move or cast while in your range, attack.)
 - Snare trap (Target a space.
 If any unfriendlies move into that space, you react and can slow them down if they fail their body save.)
+- Counterstrike Opportunity (If an unfriendly attack critically misses, you get a free basic attack.)

 ## MAB/MAP: Multiple Attack Bonus/Penalty
 Stealing this from Pathfinder 2e.